Introduction to the Range Function in Python

 Common Applications

-function is widely used in Python programming, particularly in scenarios where iterating over a sequence of numbers is required.
-Here are some common applications of the range
+The range function is widely used in Python programming, particularly in scenarios where iterating over a sequence of numbers is required.
+Here are some common applications of the range function:

-loops to iterate over a specific range of numbers. - Indexing: The
+• Looping: The range function is commonly used in for loops to iterate over a specific range of numbers.

-object to a list, you can create a list of numbers with a specified range and step size. - Controlled Iteration: The
+• Creating Lists: By converting a range object to a list, you can create a list of numbers with a specified range and step size.

 Conclusion